26 November 2020

 Marketing is a popular career route for many ARU students, either within a marketing agency or in-house within the marketing department of an organisation.
 Some also work on a freelance basis.
 Many organisations look for digital marketers.
-Companies currently recruiting marketing graduates include Kerry, Philips and L'Oréal.
+Companies currently recruiting marketing graduates include Kerry, L'Oréal.
 Marketing agencies you might research include Genie Goals, Sookio, Mobas and We are Social.
 Many vacancies will ask for a marketing degree but some may just be interested in your work designing promotional branding or materials for a student society or club.
 If you’ve got good ideas on what customers want (or how to find out) then it might be worth ‘promoting yourself’ and applying for a trainee marketing position.

 Most organisations have a human resources department (often called Talent Management) and of course, many HR professionals have specialised in areas including employment law and performance management, for example.
 However, many who work in HR are generalists and have entered the profession through an interest in people, recruitment or training and development.
 Companies currently recruiting students onto their HR graduate schemes include NHS, Balfour Beatty, Fujitsu and Bakkavor.
 The Chartered Institute for Personnel and Development (CIPD) offers professional qualifications, often expected for even HR assistant jobs, but graduates may also train for CIPD awards while working for a company – so if you are a ‘people person’ and have great planning and organisation skills and quick to learn, this could be an area for you.